csmr/jesbang/README.md

 ## JESBANG

-Adds Crunchbang-like desktop to Debian Jessie.
+Adds Openbox -bas desktop to Debian Jessie.
 Not ready, but might get you a desktop.
 Good luck!

-This is a simple script for automagic Crunchbangification of Debian Jessie netinstall.
-Makes getting from bare desktop-less debian netinstall to a stylish and lightweight #!-themed openbox desktop quick and painless.
+This is a simple script for openbox+utilsfication of Debian Jessie netinstall.
+Makes getting from bare desktop-less debian netinstall to a lightweight openbox desktop quick and painless.
 This script was mostly made from John Ruff's #! forum posts.

 Prerequisite: Install Debian Jessie -netinstall with only standard system utilities. - no desktop (no Gnome, KDE, etc. under "Software selection").
 You may or may not set the root password.